Delay slot

 In computer architecture, a delay slot is an instruction slot being executed without the effects of a preceding instruction.
 The most common form is a single arbitrary instruction located immediately after a branch instruction on a RISC or DSP architecture; this instruction will execute even if the preceding branch is taken.
-Thus, by design, the instructions appear to execute in an illogical or incorrect order.
-It is typical for assemblers to automatically reorder instructions by default, hiding the awkwardness from assembly developers and compilers.
+This makes the instruction execute out-of-order compared to its location in the original assembler language code.